freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Services --> UPS`.
 This can be used to configure the frequency of email notifications during the loss of UPS communications.

+* The :guilabel:`No Authentication` choice has been added to the :menuselection:`Services --> WebDAV --> HTTP Authentication`
+  drop-down menu.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: